Volkswagen Passat Estate - Practicality & boot space

 The Volkswagen Passat Estate offers a bigger boot and more head and legroom than its predecessor

 The latest Passat Estate has grown inside, but shrunk outside.
 There’s more space in the boot and passenger compartment, yet the car is 2mm shorter than the previous model.
 Clever packaging and an extended wheelbase (the distance between the front and rear wheels) have helped create more room inside, while the boot has grown by a useful 47 litres.

 The seats are comfortable – and all versions have height adjustment.
 There’s a decent amount of movement in the steering wheel, too, ensuring it’s not too difficult to get comfortable.
-However, if you go for SE trim or above, you’ll benefit from VW’s 'ergoComfort' seats, which allow several planes of adjustment for the perfect driving position.
+Every model benefits from VW’s 'ergoComfort' seats, which allow several planes of adjustment for the perfect driving position.

 Volkswagen Passat Estate interior space & storage

 Despite being 2mm shorter overall than the model it replaces, the new Volkswagen Passat estate is actually considerably more spacious inside.
 VW claims passenger room has improved by 33mm, which means more knee and headroom both in the front and the back.

 Like the old model, the big rear doors open nice and wide, making it easy to load things like child seats into the back.
 ISOFIX child-seat mounts are standard on all models, too.

 Interior storage isn’t bad, but it isn’t great either.
 There’s a big glovebox and some large door pockets – but none of the clever overhead cubbies or secret compartments you find on some of the more innovative MPVs.